MatthewOlivarez/rgb-game/README.md

 # rgb-game
-Very basic game involving guessing RGB colors.
+Very basic web app game involving guessing RGB colors.
+Designed using HTML and CSS, and the logic is built using JavaScript.